rangl-labs/netzerotc/rangl/README.md

 ## Overview

-The `reference_environment_direct_deployment` folder contains the environment used in the competition.
+The `env_dev` folder contains the environment used in the competition.
 To modify it for development purposes, check out its `README`.

 Modified environments can be checked using the `test_reference_environment_direct_deployment.py` script.
 This will
 * Run logical tests, which